anydotcrypto/docs.any.sender/README.md

 - Any.sender works under the hood, check out [Contracts](https://github.com/PISAresearch/contracts.any.sender) and [Guarantees](./docs/guarantees.md).
 - To get started with the any.sender client & depositing funds, check out [API](./docs/API.md) and [Client library](./docs/client.md).
-- To build using any.sender via an example, check our receipes [Simple echo](./docs/echoRecipe/README.md) and [Ballot voting](https://github.com/stonecoldpat/anysender-voting)
+- To build using any.sender via an example, check our recipes [Simple echo](./docs/echoWalkthrough) and [Ballot voting](https://github.com/stonecoldpat/anysender-voting)

 Finally, if you don't want to use our client library, you can also check out our super-simple [API](./docs/API.md)

-## Quick guide on how to get started!
+## Quick guide on how to get started

 1. Install the client lib